jerryneedell/swfologger/README.md

 ## Special commands
 * "RP\n" would request a replay.
 * "DP\n" deletes swfoplayback.txt “HALT” shutdown the Pi
-* "HALT\n" shuts down the logger - power cycel needed to restart.
+* "WIPE\n" deletes both the swfoplayback.txt and swfolog.txt files

 The normal sequence is: